vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 }
 ```

 If you run your application, you will notice that both implementations will print the same thing.
+Therefore Project Lombok implementation is same with the vanilla Java implementation.

 ### Data Annotation

-The @Data annotation combines the implementations of  @ToString, @EqualsAndHashCode, @Getter / @Setter and @RequiredArgsConstructor.
+The @Data annotation combines the implementations of the @ToString, @EqualsAndHashCode, @Getter / @Setter and @RequiredArgsConstructor annotations.
 To use this annotation, create a `Data` package, and create `User.java` file in this package.
 Fill this file with the following code:

 ```java